Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 [User Viewing] ← [video-delivery-network] ← [processed-video-bucket] ← [Transcoded Videos]

-Werner Vogels, Amazon’s CTO, describes this pattern as “choreography” where “each component reacts to events instead of being told what to do.”
-I love this approach because it creates a system that’s both simple and powerful.
+This event-driven pattern is often called choreography: each component reacts to events instead of being told what to do.
+It’s an approach that’s both simple and powerful.

 The Upload and Processing Flow